Wallace John Eckert: Naval service

 In 1940, Eckert became director of the United States Naval Observatory in Washington, D.C.
 World War II had been raging in Europe for many months.
 The US had not yet officially joined the effort to defeat Hitler.
 Nonetheless, the demand for navigation tables had risen.
 This demand helped inspire Eckert to automate the process of creating these tables, using punched card equipment.
 The 1941 almanac was the first to be produced using automated equipment, down to the final typesetting.
 Martin Schwarzschild became director of the Columbia laboratory while Eckert was at USNO.

 Manhattan Project

 Columbia Physics professor Dana P. Mitchell served in the Manhattan Project (developing the first nuclear weapons) at Los Alamos National Laboratory.
 By 1943, the laborious simulation calculations used electromechanical calculators of that time operated by human "computers," mostly wives of the scientists.
 Mitchell suggested using IBM machines like his colleague Eckert.
 Nicholas Metropolis and Richard Feynman organized a punched-card solution, proving its effectiveness for physics research.
 John von Neumann and others were aware of this "computing by punched cards".
-That helped them develop wholly electronic electronic solutions which helped pave the way for modern computers.
+That helped them develop wholly electronic solutions which helped pave the way for modern computers.